tsgates/arch-wiki-markdown/wiki/Timidity.md

 you can replace dosbox.conf by any name that you want, add a dot in front of it if you want to hide it.

-Make sure you statred Timidity++ as #Daemon as the instructions above, use the aconnect command.
+Make sure you started TiMidity++ as daemon as the instructions above, use the aconnect command.

 Edit this configuration file with any editor, go to the section: